ENVIRONMENT AND SUSTAINABILITY

 GREEN ARTS INITIATIVE

 Assembly Festival are proud to be year-round members of the Green Arts Initiative, championing the development of a greener arts sector in Scotland.
-Read more about the initiative and what member organisations are achieving here:
+Find out more about the Initiative and what its member organisations are working on.

 THE BIKE LIBRARY